nathanborror/WhoAmI/README.md

 ## Setup

-1. Serve up `index.html` on `http://localhost:8000` using python:
+1. Serve up `index.html` on `http://localhost:8000` using python: `python -m SimpleHTTPServer`

-    $ python -m SimpleHTTPServer

 2. Visit `http://localhost:8000?set=mysecretcookie` to set an initial cookie.
 3. Build and run the app in Xcode and you should see the token populate pretty quickly after loading.

 ## Research